-Kara Kawa is handmade in Nelson, New Zealand by a local nature loving kiwi, born and raised in the Marlborough Sounds surrounded by native bush.
+Kara Kawa is handmade in Tasman, New Zealand by a local nature loving kiwi, born and raised in the Marlborough Sounds surrounded by native bush.

 Kara Kawa Products contain no bad stuff and are made with only the highest quality natural ingredients.